 Do worms have a head?

 Yes!
 Take a look at the photo above.
-Adults have a band called a clitellum around their body.
+Adults have a band called a clitellum (kly-TELL-um) around their bodies.
 You can easily see it and it’s always closer to the head.
-Juveniles don’t have a clitellum.
-However, earthworms generally move in a forward direction.
+Juveniles don’t have one; however, earthworms generally move in a forward direction.
 So, by observing the direction a young worm is moving, that will usually identify the head part of its body.

 How long do earthworms live?

 An earthworm’s life isn’t easy.
 Robins and other insect-eating birds, in addition to lizards, snakes, frogs, skunks, moles, and other wildlife, eat them.
 Chemical fertilizers harm them.
 Insecticides and pesticides kill them.
 Our shovels chop them up.
-Tillers not only chop, but also reduce the amount of organic matter available to them for food.
+Tillers not only chop but also reduce the amount of organic matter available to them for food.
 If they survive all that, they may live four to eight years, depending on the species.
-Earthworms need moisture, so if taken out of the soil, they may live only a few minutes.
+Earthworms need moisture, so when taken out of the soil, they may live only a few minutes.

 How do earthworms keep from freezing?

 They migrate!
-It’s a migration measured in feet, or maybe inches — but it’s enough.
+It’s a migration measured in feet, or sometimes only inches—but it’s enough.
 They don’t move north and south but rather up and down.
 In the fall, they move deeper into the earth to get below the frost line to keep from freezing.
 Sometimes groups of them ball up together to reduce moisture loss.
 In spring, as the soil warms, they tunnel upward and we see them once again in our gardens.

 What makes earthworms beneficial?

 Earthworms don’t smile, they aren’t cuddly or cute.
 Most people find them slimy and icky to touch, and they’re so squirmy, too.
 But they’re so important!
 They create macropores in soil, which allows better water infiltration and root growth.
-Their castings (poop) contain nitrate, phosphorus, magnesium, potassium and calcium, so nutritious for the soil, including our vegetable gardens.
-In a well-populated soil, earthworms can recycle 8,000 lbs. of soil per acre.
+Their castings (poop) contain nitrate, phosphorus, magnesium, potassium, and calcium, which are so nutritious for the soil, including our vegetable gardens.
+In well-populated soil, they can recycle 8,000 pounds (3,629 kg) of soil per acre.
 When they die, their own bodies add organic matter.
 Take good care of them by using only organic fertilizers and zero pesticides.

 Do earthworms poop?